dzaima/CBQN/src/README.md

 if (TY(x)==t_harr) B* xp = harr_ptr(x); // similarly, hslice_ptr, fillarrv_ptr, fillslicev_ptr for specific types
 B* xp = arr_bptr(x); // will return NULL if the array isn't backed by a contiguous B*
 // while currently there are no types with eltype el_B for which arr_bptr isn't NULL, that could change in the future and so should still be handled
+// testable with f=-DARR_BPTR_NEVER, which makes arr_bptr

+// most arr_* fns have a arrv_* variant that takes an untagged pointer instead of B

 // functions to convert arrays to a specific type array: (all consume their argument, and assume that the elements losslessly fit in the desired type)
 I8Arr* a = toI8Arr(x); // convert x to an I8Arr instance (returns the argument if it already is)